dvreeze/java-shell-scripts/doc/course-mastering-linux/section-3-3-processes-and-signals.md

 Instead, we could just do `pgrep firefox`.
 To get child processes as well, do `pgrep -f firefox`.
 Then we could do things like: `renice -n 19 $(pgrep -f firefox)` (without double-quote pairs).

+Another way of finding processes is via command `fuser` (see `fuser --help`).
+It is not mentioned in this course (at least not in this section), I believe.
+Based on a given file, socket or filesystem, this command can find processes using that file/socket/filesystem.
+This command can even send a signal to the processes found (see below for a treaty of signals).

+For example, a cumbersome way of finding IntelliJ processes is by using the `fuser` command, passing the path to the IntelliJ `bin` directory as argument.
+Still, the `fuser` command can be quite useful when troubleshooting.

 #### 3.3.1.
 Signals

 *Signals*  can be sent to processes, *interrupting* the process flow at a *convenient* time